 How Can Stroke be Prevented?

 While not all strokes can be prevented, there are some actionable steps one can take to lower risk.
 A healthy diet and exercise should be maintained.
 Use of tobacco products should be avoided entirely.
-Those who smoke should quit to reduce the risk of stroke and other potentially deadly complications related to tobacco use.
+Those who smoke should quit to reduce the risk of stroke and other potentially deadly complications related to tobacco use and effects of smoking.
 Help is available to those who want to quit but aren’t sure where to begin.